encoredincubator/enertalk-alwayson-calculator/README.md

  yarn calculate
  ```

- > NOTE: To execute the integration test normally, you need to obtain `accessToken` and `siteHash`
+ > NOTE: To execute the integration test normally, you need to obtain `accessToken`  and `siteHash` first.